Kaniela Ing: 2016 arrest

 In January 2016, Ing was cited for failure to produce proof of insurance for a vehicle he owned.
-On July 16, he failed to appear in court in this case and was subsequently arrested.
+On July 16, 2016, he failed to appear in court in this case and was subsequently arrested.
 A subsequent court date was scheduled.

 Campaign spending violations

-On June 20, 2018, the Hawaii Campaign Spending Commission approved a $15,422 administrative fine based on allegations that Ing filed inaccurate reports during the period of 2011 to 2016.
+On June 20, 2018, the Hawaii Campaign Spending Commission approved a $15,422 administrative fine based on allegations that Ing filed 23 consecutive inaccurate reports during the period of May 2011 to December 2016.
+In total, Ing was given notice of 31 campaign spending violations, with records showing his campaign accounts were used to pay rent to landlords and a credit card bill.

 One commissioner sought to refer the matter to criminal prosecution, the other four commissioners disagreed and voted that the violations were not criminal and did not require prosecution, stating "there are not enough good politicians" and that criminal prosecution would have been fatal to Ing's political career.

-On July 20, 2018, Ing fired his accountant after determining his accountant inadvertently filed the wrong version of his campaign finance report on July 15.
+On July 20, 2018, Ing fired his accountant after determining that his accountant had inadvertently filed the wrong version of his campaign finance report on July 15.
 The original report, which was quickly corrected on July 16, identified a $262,830 cash balance.
 The corrected report corrected the balance to $100,847.
 The accountant confirmed his mistake in a subsequent release.

+On August 28, 2023, Ing pled no contest to a criminal charge made by the Honolulu Prosecutor's office of failure to timely file a supplemental report with the Campaign Spending Commission.